 I’ve seen my friends and clients almost every day online, so actually I don’t miss the social life that much.

-We also don’t have any family in Scotland, so I am used to being away from them for a longer period of time.
+We also don’t have any family in Scotland, so I am used to being away from them for a longer

 Q - How do you motivate yourself ?
 Whether that is after really tough day juggling work or just having to cook a meal at the end of a long lockdown day?
 What are your coping strategies?